 Tag: Wemyss Malts Page 1 of 2

-Wemyss Malts is a family-owned business based in Edinburgh and markets three blended malts, namely Spice King, Peat Chimney and The Hive.
-Alongside the blended malts is a regularly-changing range of vintage single cask expressions, each bearing the name of the distillery from which the whisky was sourced, along with a descriptor of the whisky.
+Wemyss Malts is a family-owned business based in Edinburgh.
+They market three blended malts, namely Spice King, Peat Chimney and The Hive.
+Alongside the blended malts is a regularly-changing range of vintage single cask expressions.
+These bottling each bear the name of the distillery from which the whisky was sourced, along with a descriptor of the whisky.

 There are some fantastic releases in this price class that will not break the bank but will make for a very appreciated gift for the whisky lover in your life.
 Many of these releases come with gift packs during this time of the year, so it is a great time to shop.